ricallinson/mmz/README.md

 ### Path to Commands File

-The path to the file containing the commands to execute against the bus.
+The path to the file containing the commands to execute against the Zilla.

     mmz -dongle /dev/tty.usbserial-A904RBQ7 -cmd ./samples/set_settings.yaml